ezakhar/help/en/basics/analyse-detailed-activity.md

 Staminity calculates three indicators of activity duration:

-* **Elapsed duration** - time spent on activity from the moment it started till the end.
+* **Elapsed duration** - time spent on activity from the beginning till the end.
 For example, if you started your activity at 9 a.m., then paused recording, by clicking on “Pause” for 10 minutes from 10 a.m. till 10:10 and finished activity at 10:30 then the “Elapsed time” will be 90 minutes.
 * **Duration **- time spent on activity minus pauses.
-For the above-mentioned example it will be 80 minutes.
+For the above-mentioned example, it will be 80 minutes.
 * **Moving duration** - the number of seconds when the athlete moved during the activity.
 For the above-mentioned example, if during these 80 minutes an athlete twice stopped at the traffic light for 1 minute, without pausing his watch, then the moving duration will be 78 minutes.

 ### Cadence {#cadence}